data-gymnasia/courses/content/programming-in-julia/content.md

 > id: functions
 ## Functions

-[Functions](gloss:function-julia) can be used to organize code and achieve *separation of concerns*: once a function is written, it may be relied upon to perform its designated task without the programmer having to think about *how* it accomplishes that task.
+[Functions](gloss:function-julia) can be used to organize code and achieve *separation of concerns:* once a function is written, it may be relied upon to perform its designated task without the programmer having to think about *how* it accomplishes that task.
 This conceptual aid is crucial for writing maintainable code to solve large, complex problems.

 [Continue](btn:next)